One-stop company registration in Dubai services

 You can apply for a Dependant's Pass for your family if you are the Main Pass Holder (Employment Pass or S Pass) and you satisfy the application requirements.

-Else, it is your employers of the Singapore company you work for who apply for the Dependant's Pass on your behalf
+Otherwise, your employers at the Singapore company you work for will apply for the Dependant's Pass on your behalf.

 Not everyone can bring their spouses and children to Singapore.
 You must meet specific criteria in order to have your family join you in Singapore.